Mesenteric Ischemia – Quick Consult

 Clinical Risk and Safety Pearls

-• Immediate treatment of hemodynamic status (hypotension, CHF)
+• Immediate treatment of hemodynamic status (hypotension, CHF).

 • Any abdominal pain patient with a metabolic acidosis should be considered for mesenteric ischemia until proven otherwise.

-• Normal labs do not exclude the diagnosis of mesenteric ischemia
+• Normal labs do not exclude the diagnosis of mesenteric ischemia.

-• A rectal exam may be of particular use in these patients with abdominal pain.
+• A rectal exam may be of use in these patients with abdominal pain.
 A positive guaiac with no other apparent cause of GI bleeding may increase clinical suspicion for mesenteric ischemia.

 • Patients with mesenteric ischemia and signs of peritonitis generally require immediate surgical intervention.